arnav-s1ngh/wn-proj-24/README.md

 # wn-proj-24
-The Project for CSE5235: Wireless Networks, as taught by Mukulika Maity at IIIT Delhi in Monsoon 2024
+Course Project for CSE5235: Wireless Networks, as taught by Mukulika Maity at IIIT Delhi in Monsoon 2024

 Models Tested: Illinois , WestwoodPlus, NewReno, Vegas, Cubic